MauronMP/Continuum_Monitoring/docs/design/PHYSICAL_CONTINUUM.md

 continuum-bench physical stop --ssh-user pi
 ```

-On timeout, inspect the affected worker's runtime log, memory pressure and
+In bounded mode, on timeout, inspect the affected worker's runtime log, memory pressure and
 network connectivity.
 The coordinator records the point as censored and does
 not wait indefinitely.
 A scalability/cumulative timeout skips only larger
 points for the same reasoner; the remaining reasoners continue.
 Load and